 Have fun making puppets!

 Thank you for reading this post.
 We hope you enjoyed this tutorial on how to make a sock puppet.
 Let us know what you think about it.
-If you would like more kids craft projects, check out our Fun Kid's Craft Projects Pinterest Board.
+Check out our Fun Kid's Craft Projects Pinterest Board if you would like more kids' craft projects.

 If you have any questions about this project, contact us through the YouTube Video

 comments or our Contact Us page.
 We respond to questions in e-mails and YouTube comments regularly.

 Sock Cell Phone Case - Protect your cell phone by making in this inexpensive and fun way.